ShephardLuke/maze-generator/README.md

 # Notes
 I made this just to learn how maze generation algoritms work.
 It is one of my smaller programs with under 200 lines, so maybe I could make it into something bigger one day.

+Made in about 2 days in January 2022